Monday to Friday: 9:00 AM - 6:30 PM

-- Reinstatement claims can only be filed against a Company that employ 30 or more than 30 employees and by employees that has at least 6 months of length of service.
+- Reinstatement claims can only be filed against a Company that employs 30 or more than 30 employees and by employees that have at least 6 months of length of service.

-Market stagnation, market share loss, raw material shortage, decrease on sales possibilities, decline in sale resources, implementation of new technologies, close down of several departments, etc. can be deemed as valid reasons for termination based on the operational requirements of the management, establishment or service.
+Market stagnation, market share loss, raw material shortage, decrease in sales possibilities, the decline in sale resources, implementation of new technologies, close down of several departments, etc. can be deemed as valid reasons for termination based on the operational requirements of the management, establishment or service.

 Notice Period and Notice Pay

 Before terminating a continual employment contract made for an indefinite period, a notice to the other party must be served by the terminating party.
 The contract shall then terminate:

 - in the case of an employee whose employment has lasted less than six months, at the end of the second week following the serving of notice to the other party;

 - in the case of an employee whose employment has lasted for six months or more but for less than one-and-a-half years, at the end of the fourth week following the serving of notice to the other party;

 - in the case of an employee whose employment has lasted for one-and-a-half years or more but for less than three years, at the end of the sixth week following the serving of notice to the other party;